doakcovington/pass_info/README.md

 ## Usage

-TODO: Write usage instructions here
+Follow the instructions in the terminal.

 ## Development